robrich/aspire-accelerator-workshop/3-brownfield/README.md

    Now Aspire will add an environment variable with the randomly selected port for the API project.

-8. The Web project currently looks to `AppSettings:WeatherApi` for the URL to the API project.
+10. The Web project currently looks to `AppSettings:WeatherApi` for the URL to the API project.
 We need to modify the app to use the newly injected environment variable from Aspire.

     a.
 Open `AspireBrownfield.Web/Program.cs`

     b.
 Modify the line that gets the API's url:

        ~~`string? apiUrl = builder.Configuration.GetValue<string>("AppSettings:WeatherApiUrl");`~~

        becomes

-      ```c#
+       ```csharp
        string? apiUrl = builder.Configuration.GetValue<string>("services:apiservice:https:0");
        ```

        Note how we're using the name `apiservice` that we set in `.AddProject<T>("apiservice")`.

     **Note**: In this case, we can't change the Aspire service discovery convention, so we must change the application.

-9. In the deployed environment, we'll also need to change the way this configuration is set.
+11. In the deployed environment, we'll also need to change the way this configuration is set.
 Do we need to change the Dockerfile?
 Kubernetes YAML?
 Azure WebApp settings?
 DevOps pipelines?
 Automated tests?
 You'll need to carefully review the build and deploy steps to also leverage this new convention.

     Note that environment variables generally can't use `:` so they use `__` instead.
 So the environment variable injected in from Aspire - and the variable you'd set in Kubernetes / Azure WebApp / etc is `services__apiservice__https__0`.

     Since this workshop isn't deployed anywhere yet, there's nothing to do here.
 Were this a production deployed app, we'd need to work carefully to execute this task.

-10. Optional clean-up: Remove `AppSettings:WeatherApi`:
+12. Optional clean-up: Remove `AppSettings:WeatherApi`:

     In the Web project, in both `appsettings.json` and `appsettings.Development.json` we no longer need the `WeatherApi` reference.

     You can delete the `WeatherApi` line from both files.

-11. Optional clean-up: Remove `docker-compose.yaml`
+13. Optional clean-up: Remove `docker-compose.yaml`

     Now that we use Aspire to start the Redis container, we no longer need the docker-compose.yaml file.